Metro Transit rolling stock: Consists

-Five trains are used during a typical day's operations, each consisting of a single locomotive, two or three regular coaches and a cab car coach.
-The extra locomotive and coach are available for backup if needed.
+Five trains were used during a typical day's operations, each consisting of a single locomotive, two or three regular coaches and a cab car coach.
+An extra locomotive and coach was available for backup if needed.
 Northstar platforms were built long enough to accommodate trains of five coaches, which were used for some weekend trains in the early weeks of service.

 Maintenance

-The maintenance facility for the Northstar Line is located just east of the station in Big Lake, Minnesota.
+The maintenance facility for the Northstar Line was located just east of the station in Big Lake, Minnesota.